WGLab/LIQA/doc/Usage.md

 **Note**: user needs to provide the absolute path for each LIQA isoform estimates file

+User can download the DAS detection example data from the [release page](https://github.com/WGLab/LIQA/releases/tag/1.0.0) and follow the command in [Demo and Examples](https://github.com/WGLab/LIQA/blob/master/doc/Examples.md)

 Output:
 ```
 	"geneDASResults" file: Gene-based test results file with 3 columns: